Mizette Putallaz · Catalogue 2007

 Triptyque · Égyptiennes · 1985

-Harmony's spatial effect is relative: it can arise from crossings and diagonals.
+Colour’s spatial effect is relative — it can arise from crossings and diagonals.
 Place the solar spectrum side by side and yellow seems to come forward while violet appears to recede.

 Abstract art, the revolution of the early 20th century, studied colour extensively.
 We discovered that fundamental colours on a black background produce depth effects matching the golden ratio.
-The spatial effect of colour is widely used in urban planning: through colour choice we can make objects appear more distant, closer, larger when too small, smaller when too large; we can draw the eye to what matters and soften what doesn't.
+The spatial effect of colour is widely used in urban planning — through colour we can make objects appear more distant or closer, larger when too small, smaller when too large.

 06The symbolism of colour